Skip to content

 Best user interface – employees actually enjoy using it

 BambooHR is a massive US brand with a strong UK presence.
 Where it truly excels is usability – the interface is so intuitive that employees actually use it without being chased.
 Their “People Data” analytics give you workforce insights that most competitors charge extra for.
-Quote-based pricing, typically £5–£7/employee for Essentials.
+Quote-based pricing with no published per-employee rate.

 What we like